josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ---

 Ok, we've gotten a pretty good idea of project structure and styling at this point.
-Let's move on to the last big missing piece: support for Markdown, via a Svelte package called [mdsvex](https://mdsvex.pngwn.io/).
+Let's move on to the last big missing piece: support for Markdown.

 ## Adding Markdown support with mdsvex